Grants

 • be pursuing a nonsectarian program or course of study that applies to an undergraduate or graduate degree, diploma, or certificate.

-The award is based upon the EFC of the applicant and the number of eligible children within the family who need childcare, and the applicant’s level of enrollment.
+The award is based upon the SAI of the applicant and the number of eligible children within the family who need childcare, and the applicant’s level of enrollment.

 The maximum award amount is $6,500 per eligible child per academic year.
 The amount of the award cannot exceed 40 hours of childcare per week per eligible child.
 The institution may increase the amount shown on the maximum award chart by 10 percent for infant care in certain counties.